paytabscom/paytabs-php-laravel-package/README.md

             $status= $requestData->getStatus();
             //your logic .. updating cart in DB, notifying the customer ...etc }
 you can also get transaction reference number.
-To get the list of available prpperties check: _Paytabscom\Laravel__paytabs\IpnRequest_ class.
+To get the list of available properties check: _Paytabscom\Laravel__paytabs\IpnRequest_ class.